 Another advantage is that it improves communication among family members.
 Most families do not necessarily have abusive or negative relationships, but there can be a severe lack of communication.
 Some families have little emotional involvement in one another’s activities.

-One final benefit is that therapy gives everyone in the addict’s immediate circle a clear-cut plan for continued care.
+One final benefit is that therapy gives everyone in the recovering client’s immediate circle a clear-cut plan for continued care.
 Therapy will not last forever, and everyone needs to be on the same page to assist the one in recovery.
 The person trying to recover may fall off the wagon over time and may be reluctant to go to meetings.
 Although the therapy sessions are over, the person’s family now has tools and resources to assist in a meaningful way.

 Developing a Recovery Plan That Works